 It’s easy to take trees for granted.

-They're always there for us, offering cool shade, bursting out with spectacular fall colors, maybe even offering a crisp apple or a profusion of fluffy pink springtime blooms.
+They’re always there for us, offering cool shade, bursting out with spectacular fall colors, maybe even providing a crisp apple or a profusion of fluffy pink springtime blooms.

 But sometimes they need our help.